A Generalized Algorithmic Framework for Detecting Faraday Rotation Measure Flares in Repeating Fast Radio Bursts: Methods

 \section{Methods}

-The identification of RM flares requires a robust computational framework capable of distinguishing transient, high-amplitude excursions from both the slowly evolving magneto-ionic background and the stochastic noise inherent in radio observations.
-To achieve this, we develop a generalized algorithm that incorporates adaptive windowing and iterative baseline estimation.
-The primary objective of this framework is to systematically isolate discrete flares from the overall RM evolution observed in repeating FRBs.
+The identification of RM flares requires a computational framework capable of distinguishing transient, high-amplitude excursions from both the slowly evolving magneto-ionic background and the stochastic noise inherent in non-uniformly sampled observations.
+To achieve this, in this section we develop a data-driven algorithm that incorporates adaptive temporal windowing and iterative baseline estimation.
+Specifically, the procedure is designed to mitigate signal self-subtraction during baseline fitting.
+The primary objective of this framework is to provide a standardized approach to systematically isolate discrete flares from the overall RM evolution observed in repeating FRBs.
+The flowchart and the pseudocode of our automated RM flare detection pipeline are shown in Figure \ref{fig:flowchart} and in Appendix \ref{pseudocode}, respectively.